 Scroll through the information and then select Delete profile.

-You will not lose your Money in Excel workbook.
-You will still be able to open and edit your spreadsheets.
-However, your workbook will no longer sync with your financial accounts.
-This means that new transactions will not populate in Money in Excel, and you will not be able to access the features in the Money in Excel pane, including the Accounts tab, For You tab, and Templates tab.
+No new transactions will appear, and you won't be able to access features in the Money in Excel pane, including the Accounts tab, For You tab, and Templates tab.

 Who can see my data?